 - Food: Magical or not, if it restores HP or fixes a broken leg, it’s suddenly “survival.”

 - Crafting/Building: It counts, even if it’s just making a stick or building a shack.
-Never mind that MMOs, RPGs, and countless other genres have had crafting since forever.
+Never mind that MMOs, RPGs, and countless other genres have had these mechanics since…forever.

 - Zombies: If the game has aggressive AI zombies, indie developers will swear it’s a survival title.

 - Avoiding Death: Trying not to die?
-Congrats, you’re playing a survival game.
-Sounds like every game ever, right?
+Congrats, you’re playing a survival game!

-What the hell happened to the essence of survival in gaming? 🤔
+What the hell happened to the survival in survival games? 🤔